Microsoft Windows library files: Win32 API

 The libraries in this section each implement various subsets of the Win32 API.

 KERNEL32.DLL

 KERNEL32.DLL exposes to applications most of the Win32 base APIs, such as memory management, input/output (I/O) operations, process and thread creation, and synchronization functions.
-Many of these are implemented within KERNEL32.DLL by calling corresponding functions in the native API, exposed by NTDLL.DLL.

 GDI32.DLL

 GDI32.DLL exports Graphics Device Interface (GDI) functions that perform primitive drawing functions for output to video displays and printers.
 It is used, for example, in the XP version of Paint.
 Applications call GDI functions directly to perform low-level drawing (line, rectangle, ellipse), text output, font management, and similar functions.

 Initially, GDI supported 16 and 256 color EGA/VGA display cards and monochrome printers.
 The functionality has expanded over the years, and now includes support for things like TrueType fonts, alpha channels, and multiple monitors.

 USER32.DLL

 USER32.DLL implements the Windows USER component that creates and manipulates the standard elements of the Windows user interface, such as the desktop, windows, and menus.

 It thus enables programs to implement a graphical user interface (GUI) that matches the Windows look and feel.
 Programs call functions from Windows USER to perform operations such as creating and managing windows, receiving window messages (which are mostly user input such as mouse and keyboard events, but also notifications from the operating system), displaying text in a window, and displaying message boxes.

 Many of the functions in USER32.DLL call upon GDI functions exported by GDI32.DLL to do the actual rendering of the various elements of the user interface.
 Some types of programs will also call GDI functions directly to perform lower-level drawing operations within a window previously created via USER32 functions.